ablancoj/privacy-course/_build/html/_sources/intro-gdpr.md

 - **Data anonymization** is the process of transforming or removing personally identifiable information (PII) from data sets, so that the individuals who contributed the data cannot be identified.

 ### Principles of the regulation

+The GDPR establishes a series of principles that organizations must follow: lawfulness, fairness, and transparency in processing; purpose limitation, meaning data collected for one purpose cannot be reused for another without new consent; data minimization, requiring the least amount of data necessary; accuracy, ensuring information is correct and up-to-date; storage limitation, preventing indefinite retention; integrity and confidentiality, which demand appropriate technical and organizational security; and accountability, obliging controllers to demonstrate compliance.
+Lawfulness usually rests on valid consent, though the concept of what constitutes a “justified reason” remains broad.
+Consent must be demonstrable and revocable at any time, and minors under sixteen cannot legally consent to processing.

 - Any processing of personal data must be performed under the principles of **lawfulness**, **fairness**, **transparency**, **purpose limitation**, **data minimization**, **accuracy**, **storage limitation**, **integrity**, **confidentiality**, and **accountability**.
 - It is considered lawful if it is consented, necessary to fulfill a contract, obliged by law, necessary to protect vital interests of the subject or another person, for the public interest, or in the legitimate interest of the controller.
 	- The controller must be able to clearly **demonstrate the consent** of the data subject.